ishaq2321/histofy-v3/README.md

 > Terminal-based GitHub history manipulation tool with custom commit dates

-Histofy v3 brings the power of GitHub contribution pattern manipulation directly to your terminal.
-Create commits with custom dates, deploy contribution patterns, and manage your GitHub activity with ease.
+Histofy v3 is a pure CLI tool for GitHub history manipulation.
+Create commits with custom dates and manage your GitHub activity with ease.

 ## ✨ Features

 - **🎯 Custom Date Commits**: Create commits with any date and time
-- **🎨 Pattern Deployment**: Deploy predefined contribution patterns
 - **⚡ Shell Integration**: Quick functions for common operations
 - **🔄 Commit Migration**: Move existing commits to new dates
-- **🎨 Pattern Management**: Create, edit, and manage contribution patterns
 - **🔧 Configuration**: Persistent configuration with GitHub integration
 - **📊 Status Monitoring**: Enhanced repository and GitHub status checks